Preparing youth for a stronger and brighter future through job skill experience

 What is Career Start?

-Career Start is a program for high school students with individualized education plans (IEPs).
+Career Start is a program for high school students.
 Students maintain a regular work shift during the school day in one of ReSOURCE’s departments at our Burlington or Barre locations.

 Who can enroll in Career Start?